LibrePCB/LibrePCB/dev/doxygen/pages/developers.md

 To keep our Git history clear, simple and consistent, we use the following strategy for working with branches and GitHub Pull Requests:

-- If a branch is outdated (i.e. commits were added to `master` in the mean time), the branch should be updated by **rebasing** it.
-Please do not update branches by merging `master` into it (as the "Update Branch" button on the GitHub UI unfortunately does).
+- If a branch is outdated (i.e. commits were added to `main` in the mean time), the branch should be updated by **rebasing** it.
+Please do not update branches by merging `main` into it (as the "Update Branch" button on the GitHub UI unfortunately does).
 - When adding fixes or other new changes to a branch, the already pushed commits should be updated accordingly (e.g. modified or amended) and then